Anne Kelso: Biomedical research

 Kelso undertook research on the regulation of T lymphocyte effector function, particularly the cellular and molecular control of cytokine synthesis and cytolytic activity.
 As Director of the WHO Collaborating Centre for Reference and Research on Influenza, she was also part of a collaborative research team working on T cell immunity to influenza viruses.
 The Australian Academy of Science recognises her research contributions to Australian science as "wide-ranging and significant".

 Kelso holds an honorary professorial appointment in the Department of Microbiology and immunology at the University of Melbourne.

 Awards and recognition

 Kelso was appointed Officer an Officer of the Order of Australia in the 2007 Queen's Birthday Honours for "service to science, particularly in the field of immunology and vaccine research through contributions to a range of scientific organisations, and as an academic and mentor".
+She was promoted to Companion of the Order of Australia in the 2026 Australia Day Honours for "eminent service to health and medical research sciences and administration, to Australian influenza preparedness, and to gender equity".

 In 2018, Kelso was elected Fellow of the Australian Academy of Science and Fellow of the Australian Academy of Health and Medical Sciences.